-When you open QML files in the Design mode, the items in the file are drawn in the Form Editor.
-When you edit the item properties, the QML file and the contents of the editor might get out of sync.
-For example, when you change the position of an item within a column or a row, the new position might not be displayed correctly in the Form Editor.
+When you open a UI file, the component defined in the file and the component instances it contains are drawn in Form Editor.
+When you edit component instance properties in Properties, the code and its representation in Form Editor might get out of sync.
+For example, when you change the position of a component instance within a column or a row, the new position might not be displayed correctly in Form Editor.

-To refresh the contents of the Form Editor, press R or select the (Reset View) button.
+To refresh the contents of Form Editor, press R or select the (Reset View) button.

 The following table summarizes the Navigator and Form Editor context menu items and provides links to more information about them.